 Bitcoin Cash has an 8MB block.
-Think about it like building an offramp on the Bitcoin highway.
-That offramp then goes to an express lane that only carries high-capacity vehicles.
-This allows many more transactions per second to be processed on Bitcoin Cash than on Bitcoin itself.
+Think of it as an off-ramp on the Bitcoin highway.
+That off-ramp leads to an express lane carrying only high-capacity vehicles.
+It allows many more transactions per second to be processed on Bitcoin Cash than on Bitcoin itself.

 What Is Bitcoin Gold?

-You can currently “mine” Bitcoin with specialized computer equipment.
-To mine Bitcoin, you need something called ASIC mining hardware.
-This is expensive hardware and it’s also very energy-intensive to use.
-This has caused the main version of Bitcoin production to land more and more in the hands of the elite.
+You can “mine” Bitcoin with specialized "ASIC" mining computer equipment.
+This is expensive hardware and consumes a lot of energy.
+That cost has caused the main version of Bitcoin production to land more and more in the hands of the elite.

-Bitcoin Gold is meant to put mining back into the hands of regular people.
-Instead of needing specialized equipment, Bitcoin Gold is meant to be mined by regular computers.
-This allows anyone with a regular computer to mine Bitcoin Gold, much like Bitcoin was in the beginning.
+Bitcoin Gold is meant to put digital mining back into the hands of regular people.
+Instead of needing specialized equipment, Bitcoin Gold can be mined by regular computers.
+This allows anyone with a regular computer to mine Bitcoin Gold, much the way Bitcoin was mined in the beginning.

 You can own Bitcoin, Bitcoin Gold, or Bitcoin Cash.
-They are related, but not the same.
+They are related, but they are not the same.
 You can also have investments across all three.